 Why study graphic and digital design?

 Graphic designers play a key role in determining how we interact with the world.
 We see the work of graphic designers across all media platforms — print, digital, social, environmental, and experiential.
-Well-designed visual communication has the potential to engage, motivate, inform, and inspire action.
-If you're considering a career as a graphic designer, there are many opportunities and areas to work in — you will be part of a huge creative industry, one of Canada's largest employers.
+If you're considering a career as a graphic designer, you will be part of a vibrant creative industry, one of Canada's largest employers.

 Graphic and Digital Design at UFV